Massachusetts Route 32

 Massachusetts Route 32 is a state highway in the U.S. state of Massachusetts.
-The highway runs 60.66 mi from the Connecticut state line in Monson, where the highway continues as Connecticut Route 32, north to the New Hampshire state line in Royalston, where the highway continues as New Hampshire Route 32 (NH 32).
+The highway runs 60.66 mi from the Connecticut state line north to the New Hampshire state line, where it continues as NH 32.
 Route 32 connects several towns on the eastern edge of Western Massachusetts.
 The highway serves Palmer in eastern Hampden County, Ware in eastern Hampshire County, and Barre and Athol in northwestern Worcester County.
 Route 32 intersects major east–west routes including U.S. Route 20 (US 20) and the Massachusetts Turnpike in Palmer (at I-90's exit 63, formerly exit 8), Route 9 in Ware, and US 202 and Route 2 in Athol.
 The highway has an alternate route, Route 32A, through Hardwick and Petersham.

 Route description

 Route 32 begins at the Connecticut state line in the town of Monson in southeastern Hampden County, from which the highway continues south as Connecticut Route 32 toward Stafford Springs.
 The highway heads north as two-lane Stafford Road and immediately has an oblique grade crossing of the New England Central Railroad.
 Route 32 crosses the watershed divide between the Middle River and Chicopee Brook.
 The highway follows the rail line and intersects it south of South Monson, where the highway becomes named Main Street, and crosses over the railroad in Monson.
 Route 32 becomes Palmer Lower Road between the latter village and North Monson, where the highway crosses over the rail line and Chicopee Brook.
 The highway crosses the Quaboag River, a tributary of the Chicopee River, just east of the mouth of Chicopee Brook and enters the town of Palmer as Main Street.
 Route 32 turns north onto Stone Street, crosses over CSX's Boston Subdivision rail line, and intersects US 20 (Park Street).

 Route 32 runs concurrently west with US 20 along Park Street to downtown Palmer, where US 20 turns south onto Thorndike Street and Route 32 turns north.
 The highway intersects the connector from Interstate 90 (Massachusetts Turnpike) and heads northeast along Ware Street through Palmer Center to the town of Ware in Hampshire County.
 Shortly after entering the town, Route 32 passes under the Massachusetts Central Railroad and crosses the Ware River.
 The highway follows West Street to the center of town, where the highway intersects and joins Route 9 on Main Street.
 The highways cross the river, pass under the railroad, and leave town on East Street.
 The routes diverge just west of the Hampshire–Worcester county line, with Route 9 continuing east into West Brookfield and Route 32 turning north onto Gilbertville Road.
 The highway crosses back and forth between Ware and the Worcester County towns of West Brookfield and New Braintree as it parallels the river and rail line north.